• Skip to primary navigation

 Oats, banana, milk and coconut oil on a grey surface.

 Oats - Any type of rolled oats work well as they're going to be blended anyway.
-I use quick or slow cook.
-Use gluten free if needed.
+I use quick oats or slow oats.
+If you need these to be gluten-free waffles, use certified gluten-free oats.

 I don't recommend substituting a different type of flour as the texture will change a lot.

-Banana - Slightly overripe bananas work best here as they're sweeter!
+Banana - Ripe bananas work best here as they're sweeter!

-Milk - I use dairy free milks like oat, almond or soy, but any milk works.
+Milk - I use dairy free milk like oat milk, soy or almond milk, but any works.

-Note: as these healthy waffles are made with just oats, bananas and milk they don't have the light, airy consistency of store-bought waffles.
+Note: as these healthy waffles are made with just oats, bananas and milk they don't have the light, airy consistency of a traditional fluffy waffle.

 They're crispy and delicious, but do be aware that they're a little heartier than regular waffles made with flour!